 The only drawback is that it can only save two measurements in memory.
 However, equipped with the increased light sensitivity, exposure times between 1/8000 and 30 minutes, and an aperture range of f/1.0 – f/128, the Kenko KFM-1100 gives high quality and correct meter for your photographs.

 The Sekonic L-398A Studio Deluxe III has been redesigned with the analog light meter to meet the current industry standards.
 It is comprised of stunning features and benefits that make it one of the best light meters available in the market.

 It is completely built on the analog system with the use of dials and a needle instead of buttons and a digital screen.
 With the help of environment-friendly selenium photocell that generates enough power to move the needle by itself, the Sekonic L-398A Studio Deluxe III eliminates the usage of a separate battery.

 It does not have a flash integration or sort of connectivity because of its being an entirely analog light meter.
 Its needle lock and swivel head are designed to give quick and accurate measurement readings.

 Handling ISO values between 6 and 12,000 in ⅓-step intervals, from f/0.7 to f/128, the meter is flexible enough to handle most indoor and outdoor shooting requirements.
 Weighing 6.4 ounces and measuring 4.4 x 2.3 x 1.3 inches, it is small enough to hold easily in one hand and comes with a protective case if you plan to take it outside the studio.

 3. Sekonic LiteMaster Pro L-478DR-U

-The compact Sekonic L-308X-U is ideal when you’re traveling or shooting on location, measuring just 4.3 x 2.5 x 0.9 inches, and tipping the scales at merely 3.5 ounces.
-Despite its small size, though, this pocketable meter doesn’t skimp on essential features.
+The compact Sekonic L-308X-U is ideal when you are traveling or shooting on location, measuring just 4.3 x 2.5 x 0.9 inches, and tipping the scales at merely 3.5 ounces.
+Despite its small size, this portable meter does not skimp on essential features.